Two Months

 For the first time in eight years, no aura.
 I was walking out the door, my hand on the knob, when I realized it.
 There came a whisper, almost a gasp, and I heard myself say, “Wow.”
 Had epilepsy cleared my system?
 For five months, instinct had said I was traveling somewhere — to a place where the sun rises within you.

 It was gonna be the sunrise of my life.
 But this destination looked like nothing.
 Felt like nothing.
-It shouldn’t have surprised me.
+Shouldn’t have surprised me.
 Epilepsy is an invisible illness.
 Even, apparently, in remission.

 Over time, it mattered less.
 By 2004, AEDs had been part of life for 31 years.
 Sleepovers, all-nighters, summer camps, career moves.
 Through it all, the doses kept coming.
 Sometimes the drugs made me forgetful.
 With any doubts, I took them again.
 Better that than not at all.